noahaklem/891wrf/README.md

 # 891wrf

 This was an interview I really messed up.
 I think it was nerves for me.
-Very simple project of recreating a portion of the website.
+It was a very simple project of recreating a portion of the website with React and JavaScript.
 However, I recreated the interview question here to show that I have the skills needed to complete the project.

 I appreciate the opportunity to interview.
 A couple things that I need to work on: